-- 1: Short Title Capital adequacy. - 2: Authorization The Financial Institutions Commission (the Commission) of the Republic of Palau (Palau) is authorized to promulgate regulations under Sections 12 and 80 of the Financial Institutions Act of 2001 (the Act) as amended.
-In addition, Sections 31, 33 and 54 of the Act establish specific requirements relating to minimum capital and ratios for banks and financial institutions operating in Palau. - 3: Application This regulation applies to all Palau banks and the branches of foreign banks licensed by the Commission to conduct financial activities in Palau whose deposits are not insured in accordance with a government sponsored depository insurance program (hereafter collectively referred to as "bank"). - 4: Definitions Terms used within this regulation are as defined in the Act, as defined within this regulation, or as reasonably implied by contextual usage.
+- 1: Short Title Capital adequacy. - 2: Authorization The Financial Institutions Commission (the "Commission") of the Republic of Palau ("Palau") is authorized to promulgate regulations under 26 PNC §§ 1019 and 10.132 of the Financial Institutions Act (the "Act").
+In addition, 26 PNC §§ 1043, 1045 and 1074 establish specific requirements relating to minimum capital and ratios for banks. - 3.
+Application This regulation applies to all Palau banks and the branches of foreign banks licensed by the Commission to conduct financial activities in Palau whose deposits are not insured in accordance with a government sponsored depository insurance program (hereafter collectively referred to as "bank"). - 4: Definitions Terms used within this regulation are as defined within this regulation, if not defined within this regulation, as defined in 26 PNC § 1002, or as reasonably implied by contextual usage.